 Animal-rights activist – Harassment by online publication of material printed and retained by the police and later shown (when no longer available online) to the complainant, novus actus interveniens, third-party causation, statutory time-bar to summary proceedings.

-In addition to his work in the prosecution and defence of serious crime (including homicide) Chris has experience of representing interested parties in the course of inquests.
+Chris has experience of representing interested parties in the course of inquests.

 Representing the driver of a vehicle which struck another vehicle on the M1 at high-speed killing the other driver.
 Expert evidence touching upon crash-site reconstruction, reaction times and the possible impact of adverse weather conditions.
 Conclusion: Accidental Death (short-form).